quincy/testcontainers-presentation/presentation/slides.md

 We want to verify that the JOIN in the query, as well as the PersonMapper logic is correct

-### Testing Strategy

-1. Create MySQL container with credentials we can use to create a DataSource
-2. Run Liquibase to create the schema
-3. Insert test data to prepare the system under test using DbSetup
-4. Execute the code we want to test
-5. Verify results

 #### A base class for our tests that use a MySQL container
 ```kotlin
 internal class KMySQLContainer(imageName: String)